circus-tent/circus/docs/source/tutorial/rationale.rst

 1. **Circus simplifies your web stack process management**

-   Circus knows how to manage processes *and* sockets, so you don't have to delegate web workers managment to a WGSI server.
+   Circus knows how to manage processes *and* sockets, so you don't have to delegate web workers management to a WGSI server.

    See :ref:`whycircussockets`